 We understand that privacy and confidentially is a major concern for many prospective birth parents who are placing their baby for adoption, so we work hard to ensure that your privacy is kept.
-If you have any questions about birth certificates, keeping your adoption confidential or if you just need general information about placing a baby for adoption, you can always contact us online or by calling 1-800-ADOPTION.
-It’s confidential, free and places you under no obligation to begin the adoption process.
+If you have any questions about birth certificates, keeping your adoption confidential or if you just need general information about placing a baby for adoption, you can contact Michelle, a birth parent specialist and a birth parent herself, ready to answer any questions you have about adoption.

 “I am available to answer any questions that arise, particularly from birth moms, as I have been in your shoes and know how you are feeling.”

 You can ask Michelle questions about the adoption process online.
 You can also call us toll-free at 1-800-ADOPTION, or get free information with our online contact form for prospective birth mothers considering adoption here.
 Adoptive families wanting more information on adopting a child can click here to get more information.

 Information available through these links is the sole property of the companies and organizations listed therein.
 American Adoptions provides this information as a courtesy and is in no way responsible for its content or accuracy.